Learn about the Kansas education requirements for real estate licensing and renewal.

 Kansas Real Estate Education Requirements:

-- Kansas real estate salesperson license: 60 hours (The 30-hour Principles of Real Estate and the 30-hour Kansas Practice course.)
+- Kansas real estate salesperson license: 60 hours of pre-licensing education (The 30-hour Principles of Real Estate and the 30-hour Kansas Practice course.)

 - Kansas real estate broker license: 60 hours (30-hour Kansas Real Estate Fundamentals and 30-hour Kansas Real Estate Broker Management.)